rf266/rf266/README.md

 # Hi there 👋

-I'm a Computer Engineering student, looking to learn, innovate and become a better engineer!
+I'm a Computer Engineering student, looking to learn, innovate and work on engineering projects!

 <br>